rails/rails/guides/source/action_view_overview.md

 <% end %>
 ```

-If we're using the same `box` partial from above, his would produce the same output as the previous example.
+Supposing we use the same `_box` partial from above, this would produce the same output as the previous example.

 View Paths
 ----------